Reconstruction of univariate functions from directional persistence diagrams

 Both in the piecewise linear case and in the smooth case, our algorithm produces a piecewise linear approximation of the given function with the same set of critical points.

-Motivation for this work came from a study of importance attribution in the process of classification of signal functions by neural networks.
-This study is summarized in Section~\ref{section4} and further details are given in a companion paper~\cite{ACO2022}.
-Since the possibility of reversing the information obtained from persistence landscapes allowed us to design a system of importance attribution, our method contributes to the problem of interpretability in machine learning in a computationally cheap way.
+Motivation for this work came from a study of explainability in the process of classification of signals by a neural network.
+This study is summarized in Section~\ref{section4} and further details are given in~\cite{ACO2}.
+The possibility of reversing information obtained from persistence landscapes in order to partially reconstruct data allowed us to design a system of importance attribution in signal classification tasks.
+Therefore, our method contributes to interpretability in machine learning.